Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 #### Capturing TeamCity Build Numbers

-Once you have queued a build and imported the artifact from TeamCity you can use the `$TeamCityBuildNumber` variable to link directly back to jenkins with a [custom value renderer](/support/documentation/buildmaster/administration/value-renderers).
+Once you have queued a build and imported the artifact from TeamCity you can use the `$TeamCityBuildNumber` variable in conjunction with a [custom value renderer](/support/documentation/buildmaster/administration/value-renderers).
 This is a convenient way you to quickly link back to the TeamCity server to get an overview of the build that was imported.